apache/shenyu-website/content/en/projects/soul/redirect-plugin/index.md

 description: redirect plugin
 ---

-# Explanation
+## Explanation

-> When the soul gateway makes proxy calls to the target service, it also allows users to use the `redirect` plug-in to redirect requests.
+When the soul gateway makes proxy calls to the target service, it also allows users to use the `redirect` plugin to redirect requests.

 ## Plugin Setting

 * In `soul-admin` --> plugin management --> `redirect` ,set to enable。
 * Introduce `redirect` support in the pox.xml file of the gateway.
-* If the user don't use, please disable the plugin in the backgroud.
+* If the user don't use, please disable the plugin in the background.
 * Selectors and rules, only matching requests will be forwarded and redirected, please see: [Selector rules](../selector-and-rule)。

-## Maven dependency
+## Maven Dependency

 Add the plugin dependency in the pom.xml file of the soul-bootstrap project.